UMAprotocol/UMIPs/UMIPs/add-sushi-collateral.md

 ## Motivation

 SUSHI and xSUSHI are both ERC-20 tokens used by the SushiSwap community.
-SUSHI is the governance token of SushiSwap and is also used to stake to receive additional SUSHI rewards.
+SUSHI is the governance token of SushiSwap and is also used for staking.
 When SUSHI holders stake SUSHI, they receive xSUSHI in return.
 Each xSUSHI is thus exchangeable for a certain amount of staked SUSHI tokens.

 Adding SUSHI and xSUSHI as collateral types will allow for a variety of contract deployments.
 These could be used with the SUSHI/xSUSHI price identifiers that are also being proposed, to create SUSHI/xSUSHI backed yield dollars, or SUSHI/xSUSHI covered calls.